work with us

 Please note; because of the ever changing landscape due to COVID-19, our season is subject to possible alteration.
 This production may be filmed and/or recorded under Actors’ Equity Association guidelines, and Actors’ will be given at least 24 hours notice per AEA requirement.

-PERSONNEL (viewing submissions):
+PERSONNEL (viewing auditions):

 Brian Weaver, Artistic Director

-Charles Grant, Associate Producer
+Charles Grant, Producing Director

 Thank you for your time and effort in preparing your audition.
 We look forward to seeing your work!